 A Dozen More Ways to Die - Early Sacramentans met their end in a wild variety of ways: accidental poisoning, intentional poisoning, accidental shooting, intentional shooting, etc., etc. We'll give you a dozen stories of unexpected death at this fascinating tour that continues a theme we started last year.
 We've even uncovered a case of shopping - then dropping (dead, that is).

-Cemetery Adventures for Beginners -Do you have a child who is interested in the cemetery but would rather see bugs than burial records?
-Perhaps they'd like to take a peek into a mausoleum, learn about the animals who make their home here or hear a short tale about the exciting days of old.
+Cemetery Adventures for Children -Do you have a child who is interested in the cemetery but would rather see bugs than burial records?
+Perhaps they'd like to take a peek into a mausoleum, learn about the animals that make their home here or hear a short tale about the exciting days of old.
 If so, this tour is for them.
 Specifically designed for children third grade and younger, this tour is more of an informal stroll to introduce kids to the many wonders the cemetery has to offer.

 Symbolism and Victorian Funeral Customs - Why do we wear black to funerals?
 Why do pall bearers wear gloves?
 Is there significance to the obelisk marking a prominent man's grave or the dove carved on another's?
 We will attempt to answer these questions and more as we delve into the Victorian celebration of death.
 Join us to unlock the secrets hidden in plain sight on these headstones.

 Battles, Skirmishes, & Forays: Heroism and Courage Under Fire - When Johnny came marching home, he may never have talked about the war and his part in it.
 Come on this tour and hear what Johnny never talked about - the stories of famous and not so famous men, the battles they fought and the courage they displayed.